Post #2050: What I would do for a Vienna pool, and why.

 I know nothing about these domes, so I’ll stop there.
 I only include this much information because I was floored at how cheap these were, in the context of the chunk of change that Vienna is getting ready to lay out.

 It’s an environmentally-unsound option due to the need to heat this large un-insulated surface.
-I am sure it would pay the Town to install something other than crude and inefficient resistance electric heating that comes with the standard package.
-Adding three-season pool use would increase the carbon footprint of the pool complex, either way.
+I am sure it would pay the Town to install something other than inefficient resistance electric heating that comes with the standard package.
+Adding three-season pool use would increase the carbon footprint of the pool complex, either way, just less with, say, a heat pump.

 Equitable access to the pool.